 The larch is not your only option for deciduous conifers.
 Some cypress trees and a few other species also fall into this category.
 The bald cypress and dawn redwood are two favorites for landscape design.

-- Chinese Swamp Cypress (Glyptostrobus pensilis) - A native of Southeast Asia, this tree is now endangered in the area.
-It doesn't tolerate cold and is best in Zones 9 through 11.
+- Chinese swamp cypress (Glyptostrobus pensilis): A native of Southeast Asia, this tree is now endangered in the area.
+It doesn't tolerate cold and is best in USDA zones 9 through 11.
 At maturity, it can reach 60 to 90 feet in height and have a spread of 40 to 60 feet.
 The leaves get a reddish-brown color in fall.

-- Dawn Redwood (Metasequoia glyptostroboides) - A brilliant bronze color in the fall, this tree has very fine, feathery needles.
+- Dawn redwood (Metasequoia glyptostroboides): The Dawn redwood has very fine, feathery needles that turn a brilliant bronze color in the fall.
 It can reach 70 to 100 feet tall and spread to 15 to 25 wide.

-- Golden Larch (Pseudolarix amabilis) - This is not a true larch because it is not in the Larix genus.
+- Golden larch (Pseudolarix amabilis): This is not a true larch because it is not in the Larix genus.
 It originated in China and reaches 30 to 60 feet in height, with a 20- to 40-foot spread.
-Come fall, it turns a beautiful golden yellow.
+In fall, it turns a beautiful golden yellow.

-- Pond Cypress (Taxodium ascendens) - A fast grower, this is a popular landscape tree for ponds and swampy areas.
+- Pond cypress (Taxodium ascendens): A fast grower, this is a popular landscape tree for ponds and swampy areas.
 It reaches 45 to 60 feet in height and has a width of 15 to 20 feet.
-The foliage gets a deep coppery orange in autumn.
+The foliage turns a deep coppery orange in autumn.